Generic Name: desmopressin (DES-moe-PRES-in)

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if DDAVP solution may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use DDAVP solution as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - DDAVP solution is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.

 - If you miss a dose of DDAVP solution, call your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use DDAVP solution.

 Important safety information:

-- Follow the fluid intake instructions given to you by your health care provider very carefully.
+- Low blood sodium levels have rarely happened with DDAVP solution. if not treated, this can be fatal.
+Follow the fluid intake instructions given to you by your health care provider very carefully.
 Serious side effects may occur if you drink too much liquid while taking DDAVP solution.